GangsterGeek89/GangsterGeek.PiranhaAuthExample/README.md

 # Gangster Geek Example Local &amp; External Auth For Piranha CMS
 This project implements Asp.Net default identity login procedure modified to work with piranha
 ## Things to note!
--Manager Logout link still uses the default piranha route.
+1. Manager Logout link still uses the default piranha route.
 Although this does still seem to logout the user even when logged in with an external google account.
--This is just an example implementation and comes with no warranties or guarantees -The delete user link in the manager seems to have a problem deleting accounts made with external login.
+2. This is just an example implementation and comes with no warranties or guarantees
+3. The delete user link in the manager seems to have a problem deleting accounts made with external login.

 ## Run the demo
 Set your google client Id and secret in `appsettings.json`